-The municipal water supply is sourced from both groundwater and surface water resources.
-However, water abstraction is exceeding supply in certain areas.
+The municipal water supply is sourced from both groundwater and surface water resources, with water abstraction exceeding availability in certain areas.
 The region is renowned for its wine production, with an increasing trend towards the cultivation of table grapes, wheat, and fruits.
+Due to limited surface water availability, future groundwater development is likely in the area.
+However, the volumes cannot be quantified currently.